lewisknewton/questionnaire-engine/README.md

 For testing purposes, the `example.json` file has been included in the questionnaires directory to provide an example questionnaire.
 A similar file, `another-example.json`, has been included within a sub-folder for the same reason.

-## Loading Questionnaires

-The questionnaire engine uses JSON files to structure and read the details of questionnaires.

-To load a questionnaire, place its JSON file into the questionnaires directory.
-Any sub-folders within this directory will be searched recursively to load questionnaires included within them.

 ## Design

 ### Terms